npm package discovery and stats viewer.

 expo-meta-wearables-dat

 Expo native module for integrating Meta Wearables DAT (Ray-Ban Meta smart glasses) into React Native apps.
-Provides device registration, permissions, camera streaming, photo capture, and a React hook — all bridged from the official Meta Wearables DAT iOS SDK.
+Provides device registration, permissions, session-based camera streaming, photo capture, and a React hook — bridged from the official Meta Wearables DAT SDK 0.6 on both iOS and Android.

 Official SDK docs: Meta Wearables DAT — Developer Documentation